f0ursqu4r3/jumpstone/docs/TIMELINE.md

   - [ ] Add coverage reporting and enforce minimum threshold.
   - [ ] Schedule `cargo audit`/`cargo deny` with triage guidance.
   - [ ] Track flaky tests and establish remediation workflow.
-Keep this document living—after each weekly sync, update status, adjust scope, annotate owners, and log new discoveries so we maintain momentum and clarity.
+Keep this document livingâ€”after each weekly sync, update status, adjust scope, annotate owners, and log new discoveries so we maintain momentum and clarity.